 The ongoing effects of global climate change is the biggest challenge for viticulturists in Australia with changing weather patterns and unreliable predictability of rain, making the consistency of regular yearly vintage increasingly difficult.
 However, with good vine management and specific site selection, the impact of these influences can be minimised and even harnessed for the benefit of flavour.
 The stature of the wines coming out of the Hilltops, Tumbarumba, Riverina and Canberra regions and the awards being bestowed on many of the McWilliam’s wines are testament to this.

 What are non-vintage wines?

 A non-vintage wine is created by blending together a number wines from different vintages.
-Fortified wines including Tawny, Apera, Topaque and Muscat are generally referred to as non-vintage wines.
-This is because they are created from a blend of different vintages and grapes, with the aim of creating a consistent ‘house style’ blend that doesn’t change flavour throughout the years.
+In a lot of the wine descriptions when you look for the vintage year and see “NV”, this designates a Non Vintage wine.
+Most of the fortified wines made by McWilliam’s Wines including Tawny, Apera, Topaque and Muscat are generally referred to as non vintage wines.
+This is because they are created from a blend of different vintages and grapes.
+The aim is to create a consistent ‘house style’ blend that doesn’t change flavour throughout the years.

 The McWilliam’s blog is the best place to learn about wine.
 Browse for wine articles, news, tips and infographics to start your wine education today.

 Written by our wine educators and experts, this blog has everything from complex wine ratings to informative articles as well as more light-hearted posts that everyone can enjoy.